 This Cream Cheese Pound Cake with Almond Glaze is made with just 6 ingredients.
 It’s a dense and delicious pound cake begging for a sprinkling of fresh berries and a dollop of whipped cream!

-My youngest sister Jessica had raved about a cream cheese pound cake she’d been making the last few years, a recipe she found in a Penzeys catalog.
-She would keep asking me if I had made it yet, and I would reply again, meekly, that I still had not.
+My youngest sister Jessica had raved about a cream cheese pound cake she’d been making the last few years.
+And she kept asking me if I had made it yet – and I’d reply again, meekly, that I still had not.

 So last July, when our family was staying with Jessica’s family for the weekend, she took this matter into her own hands and made her famous cream cheese pound cake.
 Yes, she forced that cake on me and my unsuspecting family.
 The nerve!

 But now I know why my sister wanted me to try the pound cake so badly.
 It’s delicious, in a very simple way.
 There are only 6 ingredients (with 2 being butter and cream cheese, yum!) to the pound cake, and it bakes up moist and dense and perfectly lovely.
 While she doesn’t usually add any kind of glaze to hers, I opted for a thin sugary crust with a hint of almond flavoring on mine.

 A slice of this Cream Cheese Pound Cake with Almond Glaze begs for a few fresh berries and, if you’re feeling a little more indulgent, a big pillowy spoonful of barely sweetened whipped cream would be the ultimate pleasure.